xelacast/consequence/docs/IDEAS.md

 - [ ] Chat bot is connected to all of the users data and only the users data.
       Data will never be collected to interfere with the users daily life.

-### Stat Tracking (Gamification)
+### Stat Tracking (Gameification)

-Users can view a spider graph of mental health, physical health, stress, and other categories that fi in the top 5 categories for life and wellness
+Users can view a spider graph of mental health, physical health, stress, and other categories that fi in the top 5 categories for life and wellness.
+They can also see micro/macro nutrients, weight, and activity level.

 I would love to gamify this and have a personal stat card to view for yourself and maybe show others?
-I don't know if showing other people would be benficial/usable.
+I don't know if showing other people would be beneficial/usable.

+- [ ] Users can link third party applications/apis to integrate their data from other apps. (loom, apple health, etc)

 ### Form Day Creation